Lucy Wills: Education

 English girls had few opportunities for education and entry into the professions until towards the end of the nineteenth century.
 Wills was able to attend Cheltenham Ladies' College, Newnham College Cambridge, and the London School of Medicine for Women.

 In September 1903 Wills went to Cheltenham, one of the first British boarding schools to train female students in science and mathematics.
 Wills's elder sister Edith was in the same house, Glenlee, two years ahead of her.
 Wills's examination record was good.
 She passed the 'Oxford Local Senior, Division I' in 1905; the 'University of London, Matriculation, Division II' in 1906; and 'Part I, Class III and Paley, exempt from Part II and additional subjects by matriculation (London).

 In September 1907, Wills began her studies at Newnham, a women's college.
 Wills was strongly influenced by the botanist Albert Seward and by the geologist Herbert Henry Thomas, who worked on carboniferous palaeobotany.
 Wills finished her course in 1911 and obtained a Class 2 in Part 1 of the Natural Sciences Tripos in 1910 and Class 2 in Part 2 (Botany) in 1911.
 While she was allowed to sit the University examinations, she was ineligible as a woman to receive a Cambridge degree.
+She changed her study direction from paleobotany to medicine after publishing a single paper in 1914 about plant cuticles from some British Paleozoic plant fossils.
+She recorded help with this work from Hugh Hamshaw Thomas, paleobotany lecturer and curator of the museum of the botany department.